CorrelAid/paris-bikes/README.md

 DVC is already installed if you followed the [Environment](#environment) setup.
 If necessary, check [here](https://dvc.org/doc/install) for other installation methods.

+> If you are a member of the project, copy the `config.local` file that can be found in the shared Google Drive folder into the `.dvc` folder.

 **To get DVC-managed files from the remote repository:**